MSRConnections/Azure-training-course/Content/Functions/Azure Functions HOL (C#).md

     _Uploading images to the "uploaded" container_

 1. Click the button with the folder icon to the right of the **Files** box.
-Select all of the files in this lab's "Resources" folder.
+Select all of the files in the folder containing the lab resources.
 Then click the **Upload** button to upload the files to the "uploaded" container.

     ![Uploading images to the "uploaded" container](Images/upload-images-2.png)